jpmorganchase/modular/docs/how-to/create-template.md

 # Create a Modular Template

-To create a [Modular Template](../concepts/templates.md), start with any Modular package type for which you want to create a template for (App/Package/etc).
+To create a [Modular Template](../concepts/templates.md), start with any Modular package type for which you want to create a template for (`app`, `package`, etc).
 The package's contents will be copied into any new package created using the template.

 To convert the package into a template, make the following changes to the package's package.json:

-- Change `"modular" "type"` field to `"template"`
+- Change `modular.type` field to `"template"`
-- Add `"templateType"` field to `"modular"` with the package's Modular type.
+- Add `modular.templateType` with the desired target package type

-Example esm-view template package.json modular field:
+Example configuration for a template that generates esm-views.

 ```json
 {